 Zoning Map Amendment A-10038-C was approved by the Prince George's County District Council on March 12, 2018, which rezoned an additional 10.39 acres of land to the M-X-T Zone, which was included in the CSP amendment, CSP-06001-02.
-The boundary of Phase 2 includes this 10.39 acres that was rezoned by A-10038-C, as well as a portion of the property that was rezoned through the East Glenn Dale Sector Plan and SMA.
-Preliminary Plan of Subdivision (PPS) 4-18012 was approved by the Planning Board on February 7, 2019 (PGCPB Resolution No. 19-22), for creation of 34 parcels, subject to 18 conditions.
+The boundary of Phase 2 includes the 10.39 acres that were rezoned by A-10038-C, as well as a portion of the property that was rezoned through the East Glenn Dale Sector Plan and SMA.
+Preliminary Plan of Subdivision (PPS) 4-18012 was approved by the Planning Board on February 7, 2019 (PGCPB Resolution No. 19-22), for the creation of 34 parcels, subject to 18 conditions.
 The subject site also has an approved Stormwater Management Concept Plan (6447-2016-01), which is valid through November 29, 2019.

-dwelling units and 8 parcels.
-The site plan shows two-over-two units fronting along the private streets, with rear-loaded garages accessed by alleys, internal to the site, fronting along the private streets.
+Design Features: This subject application proposes 19 buildings for the 232 two-family attached dwelling units and 34 parcels.
+The site plan shows two-over-two units fronting along private streets, with rear-loaded garages accessed by alleys, internal to the site.
 One vehicular access is proposed via a private street intersecting Mission Drive in the southeast corner of the property.
 Internal circulation is proposed through private streets and alleys, arranged in a grid pattern, which create a continuous loop through the development.
 The private streets are 22 feet wide and accommodate on-street parking.
-The proposed alleys are 18 feet wide and accommodate vehicular circulation to the individual driveways, and are not intended for general circulation.
+The proposed alleys are 18 feet wide and accommodate vehicular circulation to the individual driveways and are not intended for general circulation.
 The private streets in Phase 2 will be improved with a network of sidewalks that provide connectivity throughout the site and include a series of sidewalks and trails through central landscaped courtyards.
-These courtyards provide a unique design element for the community and include sitting areas with benches for passive recreational opportunities for the residents.
+These courtyards provide a unique design element for the residents.
 The pedestrian trails in the courtyards connect to the trails throughout other parts of the site and link Phase 2 to the central community recreational area west of the site.

 Architecture: Two dwelling unit models, the Jordan and the Rathburn, for the 24-foot-wide two-family buildings are proposed with this application.
 They have a minimum base finished square footage of 1,484 and 2,410 square feet, respectively.
 These two-family dwelling units are stacked one above the other resulting in a four-story design.
 The Rathburn is the upper-level unit and the Jordan is the lower-level unit each with a one-car garage.
 A total of 19 building sticks are proposed and arranged in a grid pattern.
 The proposed two-family dwellings propose a combination of brick and vinyl siding in 13 different front elevations.
 Various architectural elements such as dentils, keystone arched windows, and box windows are appropriately used to achieve a rich visual effect.
-In addition, it is noted that cantilevered wood decks are proposed on the rear of each dwelling unit and shown as standard options on the architectural elevations.
+In addition, it is noted that cantilevered wood decks are approved on the rear of each dwelling unit and shown as standard options on the architectural elevations.

-Highly visible front and side elevations have been identified on the site plan; however, staff believes that buildings adjacent to roadways or programmed open space should be designated as highly visible.
-Specifically, the front and side elevations, as listed below:
+Highly visible front and side elevations have been identified on the site plan; however, the buildings adjacent to roadways or programmed open space shall be designated as highly visible.
+Specifically, the front and side elevations, as listed below and in the applicant's revised condition 2b. that was approved by the Planning Board: